atxrenegade/directory_cozumel/notes.md

 Overall rating is an average of all review ratings defaults is n/a remove display css form form box?
 Check naming conventions

+TO DEBUG LATER:

+REPEAT DB QUERIES, ONE FOR EACH DYNAMIC ELEMENT - reduce to on query for all buttons RENDERING RELATED OBJECTS in BUSINESS CONTROLLER SHOW ACTION - db is returning an array or reviews and images and controller is only rendering one.